DiamondBond/aep-handler/README.md

-# Extension Testing
+# AEP Handler
- Bare bones extension for tutorial and testing use!
+ Bare bones extension for importing and previewing .aep files.

+ Built for .nomedia (LTD)